emb-riscv/specs-markdown/exceptions-and-interrupts.md

 all handlers use the main stack, and do not pollute the thread stack, which do not need to reserve space for the interrupt handlers.

+The RISC-V microcontroller profile uses a full-descending context stack, where:

+- When pushing context, the hardware decrements the stack pointer to the end of the new stack frame before it stores data onto the stack.
+- When popping context, the hardware reads the data from the stack frame and then increments the stack pointer.

 For the current RISC-V Linux ABI, the stack context is, from hight to low
 addresses: